 Barnes-Jewish College of Nursing is located in the urban setting of St. Louis, Missouri, less than an hour from St. Louis and Missouri.

-If you want to see Barnes-Jewish College of Nursing for yourself, plan a visit.
+If you would like to see Barnes-Jewish College of Nursing for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 64 to St. Louis, or book a flight to the nearest airport, Lambert-St. Louis International.

 You can also take a virtual campus tour to get a sense of what Barnes-Jewish College of Nursing and St. Louis are like without leaving home.